boundstate/yii2-htmlconverter/README.md

 # yii2-pdf

-  PDF extension for the Yii2 framework
+  PDF extension for the Yii2 framework that uses [wkhtmltopdf] to generate PDF files from HTML.

 ## Installation

+  This extensions relies on `wkhtmltopdf`.
+Installation insructions are provided on the [wkhtmltopdf website] [wkhtmltopdf].

   The preferred way to install this extension is through [composer](http://getcomposer.org/download/).